Courses

 AS.004.231.
 Place-based Writing.
 3 Credits.

 These courses approach writing as entwined with place, giving students opportunities to write in and about places – their communities, the natural world – that matter to them.
-In “Covering Baltimore – Writing News in Charm City,” for instance, students explored the media landscape of their city.
-Topics vary.
-Please see the specific semester and section for current offerings.
-Please see "Special Notes" under each section.
-Please refer to the section level information for applicable Foundational Abilities when registering.
+Topics vary; please see the specific semester for current offerings.
+Please see "Special Notes" under each section and refer to the section-level information for applicable Foundational Abilities.

 Distribution Area: Humanities